 - Over 4,000 tonnes of steel will have been constructed and welded.
 That's around the same weight as seven and a half Airbus A380s, the world's largest passenger plane to land at Manchester Airport.

 Christmas work 2016

-Between Sunday 18 December 2016 and Tuesday 3 January 2017, the existing railway infrastructure between Eccles and Deansgate was renewed and reconfigures.
-These latest changes will facilitate the connection of the 300m chord, a brand new section of railway, to the new layout before work is completed by December 2017.
+Between Sunday 18 December 2016 and Tuesday 3 January 2017, we reconfigured the railway infrastructure between Eccles and Deansgate to facilitate the connection of the new 300m section of railway to the new layout.

 Project milestones at a glance

-Princes Bridge has been taken down and replaced by the new footbridge crossing the River Irwell.
-It will be open to the public later this year.
+Princes bridge has been taken down and replaced by the new footbridge crossing the River Irwell.
+It will open to the public later this year.

 The ongoing work is understandably creating a huge interest in the project and we have had a number of visitors on site to see how the scheme is progressing.